jeantessier/book-reviews/node_graphql_federation/README.md

 This is a sample set of applications that show how to put book reviews in a federated GraphQL schema.

-There are five underlying services:

 ![GraphQL Schemas of Individual Services](federated_schema_1.png)

+There are six underlying services:

 - `books` has per-book data
 - `users` has per-user data
 - `reviews` has the reviews themselves
 - `search` runs the search query
 - `signatures` augments users with a fancier signature
+- `jwts` supports login by generating JWTs

-These five services each define a part of overall schema.
+These six services each define a part of overall schema.
 The `gateway` service ties them all together into a single, unified schema.

 ![Unified GraphQL Schema](federated_schema_2.png)